 The original CT severity index has been followed internationally and has been very ...

-The modified Fisher scale is a method for grading subarachnoid haemorrhage (SAH) seen on CT.
-It was developed from the original Fisher scale which was modified to account for patients with thick cisternal blood and concomitant intraventricular (IVH) or intraparenchymal haemorrhage.
+The modified Fisher scale is a method for grading subarachnoid hemorrhage (SAH) secondary to intracranial aneurysm rupture, seen on non-contrast CT.
+It was developed from the original Fisher scale which was modified to account for patients with thick cisternal blood and concomitant intraventricu...

 The modified Memphis criteria are a set of screening criteria for blunt cerebrovascular injury (BCVI) in trauma.
 The presence of one or more of these criteria makes necessary a complementary CTA or DSA study to exclude a BCVI.